(Photo Courtesy Mad Rooster Design)

 While I’ve always been interested in presenting sound pieces as abstractions, I’ve never believed that it is possible to really abstract sounds from their sources or any other reference.
 Some recent work I’ve done has used manipulated musical recordings to make tonal musical pieces.
 I’ve avoided working in a musical context for a long time and am excited to come back to those ideas.

 I’ve always been interested in suburban and urban architecture, and the spaces that people live and work in.
 While making public art is as much administration as creativity, I’m considering a few pieces in the public arena.
-In 2009 I curated an exhibition, Recreating the domain, that worked with artist’s impressions of and takes on the north Austin mixed-use development, the Domain.
+In 2009 I curated an exhibition, Recreating the domain, that worked with artist’s impressions of and takes on the north Austin mixed-use development, the Domain, and am looking at a few options for an augmented reality follow-up.